hurvan/sectorial-mean-decomposition/README.md

 3. Perform the mapping using "smd.py"
 4. Quantify the mapped data using "quantify.py" and use it in the simulation software Organism.

+Some packages not listed as dependencies, such as PyVista and ANTs, are in the files, they are however not used.

 ### register.py